Praveen0095/Fuel_Efficiency_Prediction_Regression_Analysis/README.md

-Sure!
-Below is an example of a GitHub README file for a mileage prediction project:

----

 # Mileage Prediction

 Welcome to the Mileage Prediction project!
 This repository contains code and resources for predicting the mileage (MPG - Miles Per Gallon) of vehicles using machine learning techniques.